-- Information about South Korea (16)
+- Information about South Korea (24)

-- Information Medical treatment in South Korea (10)
+- Information Medical treatment in South Korea (23)

-- Medical Avenue events and information (13)
+- Medical Avenue events and information (14)

-- Medical institutions and clinics in South Korea (4)
+- Medical institutions and clinics in South Korea (5)

-- Treatment Discounts in South Korea (2)
+- Treatment Discounts in South Korea (3)

 Once everything has been set, an immigration officer will call your contact in South Korea (written in the “yellow form”) to verify the relationship.
-In the case of Medical Avenue’s clients, our team will give you all the numbers and info needed before flying to Korea.
+In the case of Medical Avenue’s clients, our team will give you all the numbers and info needed before flying to South Korea.

-Mandatory 14-days quarantine
+Mandatory 10-days quarantine

 At the airport, once the visitors go through passport control and COVID-19 quarantine regulation’s control, they can have access to their travel bags.
-Going out from the airport gate, visitors cannot have contact with other people.
+Going out from the airport gate, visitors CANNOT have contact with other people.
 Instead, they have to go through one last check up point.

 Medical Avenue’s assistance during “COVID-19 quarantine”